Drone flight safety

 Virtual Shropshire Drone Rangers go to a lot of trouble to ensure our flights are both legal and safe.
 With multiple spinning rotors and speeds in excess of 30 mph drones are essentially flying food blenders.
 In the wrong hands they have the potential to cause serious damage or injury.

 You have probably read quite a lot of bad press about drones flying near airports, over towns and other places where they are not allowed.
 In the UK anyone can purchase a drone and fly it without training.
 As a result there are many drone owners who are totally oblivious tothe strict regulations governing drone flights.
-For example drones cannot fly within 50 m of buildings, people or vehicles unless the operator has obtained prior permission.
+For example drones weighing over 250gm in cannot be flown within 50m of people unless the operator has obtained prior permission.

-Before every commercial flight we have to complete a site survey and risk assessment..
+Before every commercial flight we have to complete a site survey and risk assessment.

 It is also essential that we check if any local “Notices to Airmen” or NOTAMS in force.
 These are warnings of any aerial activity that could make flights unsafe.
 For example we recently had to keep our drone on the ground while the Red Arrows performed near Shrewsbury!
-You can learn more about NOTAMs here

 During each flight the observers will be constantly scanning the ground and sky for anything that might put the drone or anyone on the ground in danger.

 One of our main concerns is keeping out of the way of other aircraft.
 To prevent collisions we are not allowed to fly above 400 feet, whilst civilian aircraft are not allowed to fly below 500 feet, so in theory there should always be at least 100 feet separation.
 However Shropshire is a designated low flying area for the RAF and it is not unusual to see one of the helicopters from RAF Shawbury sneaking up on us from behind a hedge!
 Our observers are very skilled at spotting / hearing them and are quick to alert Paul at the first rumble of rotor blades.
-As am extra precaution we always phone RAF Shawbury to let them know where and when we are flying..
+As an extra precaution we always contact RAF Shawbury to let them know where and when we are flying.

 So remember if you are looking for someone to shoot aerial photos or video always make sure you choose a qualified and insured operator!

-If you have any questions about our work or would like to book a flight please contact Paul on 01952 728623 or email email@example.com
+If you have any questions about our work or would like to book a flight please contact Paul on 07512 827435 or email firstname.lastname@example.org